Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

 The RTH works by the OSD unit storing the launch point co-ordinates (thanks to GPS) acquired when the unit is initialised, and taking directional control of the model to fly it back to those co-ordinates when RTH is activated.

-Obviously for this to work, the OSD unit has to be wired in to the directional controls of the model - in the case of a plane, this will be aileron/rudder and elevator.
-A safety height can be programmed in so that when the model does return home, it will circle at that height until RTH is deactivated and the pilot can land manually.
+Obviously for this to work, the OSD unit has to be wired in to the directional controls of the aircraft - in the case of a plane, this will be aileron/rudder and elevator.
+A safety height can be programmed in so that when the aircraft does return home, it will circle at that height until RTH is deactivated and the pilot can land manually.

-It's common practice, where possible, to program the RTH to kick in as a TX failsafe feature; in other words if the radio signal from transmitter to model is lost then RTH automatically activates and the model will not fly off in to the great blue yonder, but instead come home to its owner.
+It's common practice, where possible, to program the RTH to kick in as a Tx failsafe feature; in other words if the radio signal from transmitter to aircraft is lost then RTH automatically activates and the aircraft will not fly off in to the great blue yonder, but instead come home to its owner.

 There are essentially four frequencies used for FPV flying: 900MHz, 1.2GHz, 2.4GHz and 5.8GHz.